lyndon025/playtested/src/content/article/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake-.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-02-05-save-bikini-bottom-in-this-multiversal-adventure-spongebob-squarepants-the-cosmic-shake
+title: 'Save Bikini Bottom in this multiversal adventure | SpongeBob SquarePants: The Cosmic Shake - Review'
+game: 'SpongeBob SquarePants: The Cosmic Shake'
 description: 'SpongeBob SquarePants: The Cosmic Shake is a 3D platformer game that is based on the Nickelodeon animated series SpongeBob SquarePants.
 It is the spiritual successor to 2020’s Battle for Bikini Bottom – Rehydrated, which is in itself a remake of the original 2003 Battle for Bikini Bottom.'
 featured: false
-pubDate: 2023-02-05
-tags:
-- action
-- console
-- nintendo switch
-- pc
-- playstation
-- playstation 4
-- spongebob-squarepants-the-cosmic-shake
-- taptap
-- xbox one
-thumb: /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--0.avif
-title: 'Save Bikini Bottom in this multiversal adventure | SpongeBob SquarePants:
-  The Cosmic Shake - Review'
-game: 'SpongeBob SquarePants: The Cosmic Shake'
 gallery:
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--0.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--1.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--2.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--3.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--4.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--5.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--6.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--7.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--8.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--9.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--10.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--11.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--12.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--13.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--14.avif
   - /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--15.avif
+pubDate: 2023-02-05
+tags:
+  - action
+  - console
+  - nintendo-switch
+  - pc
+  - playstation
+  - playstation-4
+  - spongebob-squarepants-the-cosmic-shake
+  - taptap
+  - xbox-one
+thumb: /images/reviews/legacy/2023-02-05-save-bikini-bottom-in-this-multiversal-adventure--spongebob-squarepants-the-cosmic-shake--0.avif
 ---

 SpongeBob SquarePants: The Cosmic Shake is a 3D platformer game that is based on the Nickelodeon animated series SpongeBob SquarePants.
 It is the spiritual successor to 2020’s Battle for Bikini Bottom – Rehydrated, which is in itself a remake of the original 2003 Battle for Bikini Bottom.

-**Pros:**
+## Pros

-+Beautiful and Amazing level design
+## +Beautiful and Amazing level design

-+Fun and engaging platforming aspects
+## +Fun and engaging platforming aspects

-+Feels like a special episode from the animated series
+## +Feels like a special episode from the animated series

-+The original voice actors, many of the soundtrack and soundbits are back
+## +The original voice actors, many of the soundtrack and soundbits are back

-**Cons:**
+## Cons

 -Felt like a downgrade from Battle for Bikini Bottom